sgrill1/IntroToSpring/README.md

 ### ThymeLeaf:

-* ThymeLeaf is a _server side_ Java template engine used to insert dynamic (non-static) data into an HTML (https://www.thymeleaf.org/documentation.html)
+* ThymeLeaf is a _server side_ Java template engine used to insert dynamic (non-static) data into an HTML.
+It uses placeholders that get processed at runtime when a user makes a request to the web application. (https://www.thymeleaf.org/documentation.html)

 #### Dynamic vs. Static in ThymeLeaf